IN PICTURES: 6 Career-Killing Facebook Mistakes

 - Poor FormattingJust because your resume is typed doesn't mean it is exempt from poor formatting pitfalls.
 First, spacing, paragraphs and well-organized sections are your best friends.
 A resume that is one giant block of text will definitely be headed for the recycle bin.
 Make sure the formatting isn't too boring by including some bold, italic or slightly larger headings – just don't go overboard.
 On the flipside, don't make it too fancy by constantly switching fonts or using a non-traditional font.
 Especially stay away from fonts that are, by default all caps – there's just no way a hiring manager will suffer through reading that.

-Finally, if your resume is written entirely in full sentences and has no bullet points, don't expect a call back. - Incompatible FormatIf you are sending your resume via email, the worst mistake you can make is sending it in a format the recipient can't open or doesn't recognize.
+- Incompatible FormatIf you are sending your resume via email, the worst mistake you can make is sending it in a format the recipient can't open or doesn't recognize.
 If it is an unfamiliar format, it may be identified as spam or a virus.
 If your resume can't be opened effortlessly, without any new programs needing to be installed, it will likely be deleted.
 Also, don't choose a non-standard file format, even if it can be opened as a basic text file – your formatting will most likely be deleted and you will be back to the poor formatting problem.

 - Missing Crucial InformationIt happens – resumes do get sent out without addresses, contact information or, worst of all, names.
 Make sure it doesn't happen to you, by creating a short checklist that you can go through before sending off any version of your resume.
 Make sure it includes your name, phone number, a professional email address, your education, your most recent and relevant job experience and double-check the name and contact information of the person to whom you are sending the resume.
 After all, if you send a resume to the wrong person, you'll likely never know about it.